-McCann served in the UW faculty from 1969 to his premature death in 1995.
-He taught the graduate course in demographic methods and was a daily presence in CSDE.
-Rather than presenting a career history here, I am including the following notes that I read at his memorial service on July 20, 1995.
+Jim McCann arrived at the University of Washington in 1969 as an assistant professor.
+He published only a small number of articles, but several were highly original, and he earned tenure and promotion to associate professor in the late 1970s.
+Following a series of personal setbacks, Jim's career stagnated, but he continued to teach a rigorous course in demographic methods and was a daily presence in CSDE for more than two decades until his premature death in 1995.
+Rather than presenting a career history here, I am including the statement that I read at his memorial service on July 20, 1995.